 Vitamin B6 includes a group of closely related compounds: pyridoxine, pyridoxal, and pyridoxamine.
-They are metabolized in the body to pyridoxal phosphate, which acts as a coenzyme in many important reactions in blood, central nervous system, and skin metabolism.

-Vitamin C is also an antioxidant, supports immune function, and facilitates the absorption of iron.
+It is also an antioxidant, supports immune function, and facilitates the absorption of iron.
 In developed countries, deficiency can occur with general undernutrition, but severe deficiency (causing scurvy) is uncommon.

 Symptoms of deficiency include fatigue, depression, and connective tissue defects such as gingivitis, rash, internal bleeding, or impaired wound healing.
 The Recommended Dietary Allowance (RDA) is 75 milligrams for women, 90 milligrams for men.

 The tolerable upper intake level of Ascorbic acid is approximately 2 grams (2000 mg) per day.
 Higher amounts can cause stomach upset and diarrhea.
 It is found in fresh fruits and vegetables.
 Citrus fruits like oranges and lemons are good sources of Ascorbic acid.

 Vitamin A (retinol) is required for the formation of rhodopsin, a photoreceptor pigment in the retina.
 It helps to maintain epithelial tissues.
 Normally, the liver stores 90% of the body’s Vitamin A.